Artist Statement

 “Les racines flottantes / Floating Roots / Raíces flotantes”

-Across these geographies, the roots of my family story have never been fixed: they drift between territories, languages, and climates, as if searching for a ground to rest upon without giving up movement.
+Across these geographies, the roots of my family story have never been fixed: they drift between territories, languages, and climates, as if searching for a ground to rest upon without ever giving up movement.
+I refer to this condition as Les racines flottantes / Floating Roots / Raíces flotantes — roots that move, transform, and exist in a state of continuous becoming.

 Bio